-Controlling and limiting access to cloud apps ties together the capabilities of Azure AD conditional access with the Cloud App Security proxy.
-In-session controls are created through the integration of conditional access policies and the Cloud App Security proxy session policies.
-When a conditional access control is triggered, Azure AD will redirect the user to the Cloud App Security proxy.
-At this point, the proxy session policies are evaluated, and a user’s session is monitored or controlled.
+Controlling and limiting access to cloud apps ties together the capabilities of Azure AD conditional access with Microsoft Cloud App Security’s Conditional Access App Control, which utilizes a reverse proxy deployment.
+In-session controls are created through the integration of Azure AD conditional access policies and the Conditional Access App Control session policies.
+When a conditional access control is triggered, Azure AD will redirect the user to Microsoft Cloud App Security.
+At this point, the session policies are evaluated, and a user’s session is monitored or controlled.
 Let’s explore each step of the process.

 Step 1.
 To control and limit access to cloud apps, we start with an Azure AD conditional access policy.
 These policies employ both conditions and controls.
 Conditions define the who, what, and how a policy is applied.
 Based on a set of conditions, policies will trigger access controls.
 Session controls (as seen in the screenshot below) help you control and limit access to applications.

 What happens after this conditional access policy is built?
 For every sign-in, Azure AD identifies if there is a conditional access policy in place.
 When configured, Azure AD sends the specific user and context information to Microsoft Cloud App Security.